bublitzjr/Jeff/README.md

 # Tavern gohorse 🐴

 > Looking for the ancient arts gohorse young apprentice?  ...
-# 🧙🏻‍♂️
+# 🧙🏻‍♂️🔥

 > Do you wanna buy some Skooomaa ?!?!
 # 🦁🗡

-> Dont trust this catman, stranger !
+> Dont trust this catman, outsider !
 # 🧝🏻‍♂🏹